-asic Information 3 What are State Championships?
-3 What happened to the National Championship?
-3 Where and when are the State Championships?
+В asic Information 3 What are State Championships?
+Update 3 Will there be a WCQ: Oceanic Championship in 2023?
+NEW 3 What Duelists are invited to the 2023 WCQ?
+NEW 3 What is the difference between the 2023 WCQ: Oceanic Championship and the 2022: Oceanic Championship?
+NEW 3 Where and when are the State Championships?
 3 How much does it cost to enter a State Championship?
 3 Who can participate in a State Championship tournament?
 3 What is the format for State Championship tournaments?
-4 Can I play in more than one State Championship?
-UPDATE 4 I'm from Australia / New Zealand, can I play in National Championships?
-NEW 4 Will there be Public Events?
-5 How long will a State Championship tournament last?
-5 What happens if I am not done with my Match after 40 minutes?
-5 reparing for the event 7 Can I get a CARD GAME ID number at the State Championship tournament, or will I need to one before I attend the event?
-Will I need to complete and turn in a Deck List?
-7 What cards are legal for play?
+4 Swiss Rounds for the 2023 State Championship 4 Can I play in more than one State Championship?
+UPDATE 4 I'm from Europe / South Africa / Middle East / Oceania, can I play in State Championships?
+New 4 Will there be Public Events?
+5 How long will the State Championship tournament last?
+5 What happens if I am not done with my Match after 45 minutes?
+5 P reparing for the event 7

+Can I get a CARD GAME ID number at the State Championship tournament, or will I need to have one before I attend the event?
+7 Will I need to complete and turn in a Deck List?
+Update 7 What cards are legal for play?
 7 Can I use OCG cards in my Deck?
-7

-Can I use foreign language cards in my Deck?
+7 Can I use foreign language cards in my Deck?
 7 I've never been to a State Championship tournament, what should I expect?
 8 What will I need to bring to a State Championship tournament?
-9 I want to judge at a State Championship, instead of competing as a Duelist, how can I volunteer ?
+9 I want to judge at a State Championship, instead of competing as a Duelist, how can I volunteer?
 9 Whom should I contact for more information about a specific State Championship?
-9 P rizes and Invites to the WCQ: Oceanic Continental Championship .
-10 What are the prizes for State Championships? .
-10 How and when will I receive my invite? .
-10 How many Duelists will earn invites at a State Championship? .
-10 Will State Championship invites "pass down" if someone who has already earned an invite ea another one?
-How do qualifications to the WCQ: Oceanic Dragon Duel Championship work? .
-10 Is travel or hotel included with my invite? .
-11 What is the WCQ VIP Package? .
-11 I would like to provide feedback to Konami concerning the State Championship I attended, .
-11
+9 P١ rizes and Invites to the 2023 WCQ: Oceanic Championship 10 What are the prizes for State Championships?
+10 How and when will I receive my invite?
+Update 10 How many Duelists will earn invites at a State Championship?
+10 Will 2023 State Championships award World Championship Points Update?
+Error!
+Bookmark not defined the state of the ned.
+Will State Championship invites "pass down" if someone who has already earned an invite earns another one?
+10 How can I participate in Dragon Duel State Championship?
+10 How do qualifications to the 2023 WCQ: Oceanic Dragon Duel Championship work?
+10 Is travel or hotel included with my invite?
+11 What is the VIP Package?
+11 I would like to provide feedback to Konami concerning the State Championship I attended, 11